newren/git-filter-repo/README.md

 section](https://htmlpreview.github.io/?https://github.com/newren/git-filter-repo/blob/docs/html/git-filter-repo.html#EXAMPLES)
   * I have collected a set of [example filterings based on user-filed issues](Documentation/examples-from-user-filed-issues.md)

+In either case, you may also find the [Frequently Answered Questions](Documentation/FAQ.md) useful.

 # Why filter-repo instead of other alternatives?

 This was covered in more detail in a [Git Rev News article on